Azdaroth/Azdaroth.github.io/source/_posts/2015-11-29-ember-and-es7-decorators.markdown

 <p>And that's it!
 We extended the original function in a really elegant and unobtrusive manner.
 Notice that we still pass the arguments to the original function with JS <code>arguments</code>.
 If you are familiar with Python, you've probably been using the decorators in the similar way.
 The cool thing is that syntax (<code>@</code>) is even the same :). </p>

 <p>Decorators can also be applied to classes.
-However, In such case we won't have name and descriptor, only the first argument - <code>target</code> - which is going to be the constructor of the class.
-So what are the usecases for decorating classes?</p>
+However, In that case we won't have name and descriptor, only the first argument - <code>target</code> - which is going to be the constructor of the class.
+So what are the use cases for decorating classes?</p>

 <p>How about implementing mixins?
 An ideal interface would be something like <code>@mixin(myAwesomeFunctions)</code>.
 It happens that classes are just a sugar and adding instance functions is just defining properties onto the <code>prototype</code>.
-We have a reference to the constructor, so if we create e.g. <code>User</code> class, we can add new functions to it's prototype the following way:</p>
+We have a reference to the constructor, so if we create e.g. <code>User</code> class, we can add new functions to its prototype the following way:</p>

 ``` javascript
 User.prototype[functionName] = func;
 ```

-<p>How about <code>mixin</code> decorator which takes some arguments?
+<p>How about <code>mixin</code> decorator taking arguments?
 Not a problem, we just need to define function which returns another function that will be applied:</p>

 ``` javascript
 function mixin(functions) {